-There are four core courses for the University Honors Program in litteris fideque.
-The courses are offered on a two-year cycle with all Honors Students taking each course together.
+There are four core courses for the University Honors Program in litteris fideque, offered on a two-year cycle (two courses each year).
+Honors students take the four core courses during their first two years at Concordia, so that each incoming class of Honors students takes these courses together with the class adjacent to theirs.
 The courses will focus in turn on the stated objectives of the program, each course integrating selected arts and sciences with the gospel and embracing a distinctly global perspective.
-As indicated by the following, the courses are not discipline-specific.
-Rather, distinguished faculty with disciplinary expertise together challenge students to inquiry, debate, self-reflection, scholarship and service.
+As indicated by the descriptions, the courses are inter-disciplinary.
+Various distinguished faculty with disciplinary expertise together challenge students to inquiry, debate, self-reflection, scholarship, and service.

 - HON120 -- Hearing Their Voices: Globalism, Justice and the Lives of the Marginalized (8 credits)